-2012 TC4 is expected to reach closest approach to the Earth on Thursday, 12 October 2017 at a nail-bitingly close distance of around 27,300 miles.
-That is within the thermosphere and just outside the orbit of geostationary satellites.
+It is expected to pass closest approach to the Earth on Thursday, 12 October 2017 at a nail-bitingly close distance of around 27,300 miles.
+That is well within the orbit of geostationary satellites.
 Thankfully, astronomers are confident that the asteroid will pass the Earth harmlessly and there is no cause for alarm.
 Detlef Koschny of ESA’s near-Earth objects research team said, “We know for sure that there is no possibility for this object to hit the Earth”.
 Likewise, Makoto Yoshikawa of the Japanese Aerospace Exploration Agency (JAXA) has said, “The distance is very small.
 But this distance does not mean the collision”.

 Györgyey-Ries of the University of Texas says,

 Although it has a large uncertainty along the orbit, it is much less than the radial uncertainty, so it just changes the time of the closest flyby.
 I would say based on this, that there is no chance of impact in 2017, but more observations could help to reduce the uncertainties.

 This “asteroid flyby” or close approach for the use of a better phrase will provide an opportunity for professional astronomers to test their detection and tracking abilities of near Earth objects (or NEO’s).
 The object’s brightness is expected to peak at magnitude 12.9 at closest approach so it will also become observable to keen amateur astronomers alike.